“A girl has to be careful who she’s seen with. People talk.”

 So you can tell us apart, I am Harley Pigeon—long and tall and stringy with a disorderly brush of sandy brown hair and a migrating cowlick, sort of Gary Cooper as an Eagle Scout, but no merit badges, no good looks and thinner.
 Ed is built like an apple on a stick except Ed’s apple was slipped to half-mast around the equator.
 When Ed leans in to study a billiards shot, you get to wondering who will back off first, Ed or the 900-pound slate table.

 Before her suicide, Thelma’s nickel-plated .38 resided harmlessly in an open cigar box on top of her till where it kept the 10-dollar bills from blowing away.
 Parrish Wagstaff—Ol’ Parrish, to his few friends—had kept the gun loaded with dumdums and Thelma continued the practice out of habit.
-She died by her own hand—and her own pistol, not a razor as did the Ruby of the song, not by throwing herself under a train as was the practice for the small town debutante—pregnant, wronged or just plain bored.
+She died by her own hand and her own pistol, not by throwing herself under a train as was the practice for the small town debutante, pregnant, wronged or just plain bored.
 Did I tell you Parrish Wagstaff used to own the hardware store?
 Ol’ Parrish, according to the store’s hangers-on, had been made cold by Thelma’s increasing poundage.
 Ol’ Parrish had run off with Norma Cawthorne, a varsity basketball cheerleader in 1928, twenty years before, and not been seen since.
 Thelma was a comparatively chunky thing even back then.
 Twenty years of chocolate-dipped donuts had not improved matters.
 Including the weight of the bullet, Thelma tipped the coroner’s scales at 420 pounds.

 Anyway, Ed blew his shot as Thelma’s vast body slid away in a long, slow faint.
 We watched her going down sideways.
 Her folds of fat absorbed the impact of the tiled cement floor as it rushed upwards to accept the offering of her life.
 Not much of a life, lately, I heard.
 Thelma’s death and Ed’s missed cushion shot were a delayed last act in a blighted marriage.